sprakhar77/DiabloEngine/README.md

 these arrays for easy indexing and printing using the type of pieces in the ENUM as the indexes we can effectively print them

 #### void UpdateMaterial(BOARD *board)
 function to update the remaining items i.e PceList,MajPce,MinPce pawn bitboards etc; once we have the board structure ready.
-We can easily count the number of big,maj,min,material value of pieces by simply running a loop from 0 to 120…and store the position or counts, we use various Boolean array which are defined in data.cpp which fasten our approach to see what type of a piece the piece is
+We can easily count the number of big,maj,min,material value of pieces by simply running a loop from 0 to 120…and store the position or counts, we use various Boolean array which are defined in data.c which fasten our approach to see what type of a piece the piece is

 #### extern int CheckBoard(BOARD *board)
 this function crosschecks everything we have done to our board so far with various assert statements…it ensure that what we have stored on the board structure is actually present in the board it is not that necessary if everything is correct but we need to be sure in such a big program, so we make a temporary arrays system which are same as those present in the board structure then using various value of board structure it cross checks other values in the board structure

-## data.cpp
+## data.c
 This file contains all the data declarations needed for the program this file contains all the data declarations needed for the program
 ```cpp
 char PceChar[]=".PNBRQKpnbrqk";